OpenSSE/crypto-tk/README.md

 ### Compiler

-`libsse_crypto` needs a C++14 compatible compiler.
+`libsse_crypto` needs a compiler supporting C++14.
 It has been successfully built and tested on Ubuntu 14 LTS using both clang 3.6 and gcc 4.9.3 and on Mac OS X.10 using clang 7.0.0

 ## Contributors